huangxinwang/leetcode/google/problem/deepest-node-in-binary-tree.md

 Return deepest node in binary tree
 If the tree is complete, having two same depth of node, return the rightmost node

+### Analysis
+- BFS traverse the tree
+	- Use two arraylsit to track current layer and next layer
+	- Thus, when next layer is empty, current layer then contains the deepest leaves

 ### Checked
 - not yet

 ### Code
 ```java